bradsec/ovpnmanager/README.md

 # OVPNMANAGER
 ### ovpnmanager.py
 A terminal OpenVPN manager for IPVanish.
+Uses Python 3.6+ (built in modules only required).
 This file is compatable with Debian based systems including Ubuntu and Raspberry Pi OS.
 (Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster).

 Also compatable with pfSense (FreeBSD) firewall.

 #### Note: pfSense version recommended for advanced users
-Recommend backup of pfSense configuration prior to using.
+- Recommend backup of pfSense configuration prior to using.
-There are still some issues with pfSense caching last server.
+- There are still some issues with pfSense caching last server.
-pfSense Openvpn configuration files are located `/var/etc/openvpn`.
+- pfSense Openvpn configuration files are located in `/var/etc/openvpn`.

 ### Features:
 - Start/stop OpenVPN service